Relief Map FAQs

 Are the shaded relief maps 3D printed?

-Our shaded relief maps are printed on 2D Fine Art Premium Photo Paper or Stretched Canvas.
+Our shaded relief maps are printed on 2D Fine Art Matte Paper.
 All prints sold on East of Nowhere are 2D, which means they are flat to the touch.
+3D printed products do not have this level of detail, coloring, or shading.

 But they really look 3D!